 D. Statutory Authority.
-The funds for the awards under this announcement were appropriated to EPA in the FY 2011 Consolidated Appropriations Act and will be awarded under Section 320 of the Clean Water Act (CWA) (National Estuary Program), 33 U.S.C. §1330, as modified by the appropriation acts for FY 2009-2011.
-Such modifications include but are not limited to a reduction of the match requirement.
+The funds for the awards under this announcement were appropriated to EPA in the FY 2012 Consolidated Appropriations Act and will be awarded under Section 320 of the Clean Water Act (CWA) (National Estuary Program), 33 U.S.C. §1330.